-There is no feeling better than having your forearms be completely pumped after you’ve sent your project.
-But there is nothing worse than realizing that you pushed too hard—and now your pump has turned into pain.
+There’s no better feeling than having your forearms be completely pumped after a send.
+But there’s nothing worse than realizing that you pushed too hard—and now your pump has turned into pain.
 More specifically, it’s a pain that’s localized along the inside of your elbow where your forearm muscles attach to the bone.
 The pain can be from a single climbing session during which you climbed too hard, or it can be cumulative from overtraining.
-You may have discomfort with actively flexing your wrist forward or passively stretching your wrist backward.
+You may have discomfort with flexing your wrist forward or stretching your wrist backward.
 This inside elbow pain is also referred to as golfer’s elbow or, more technically, medial epicondylosis.

 But fear not.
 You can tame that pain and still train hard and crush your project with some simple movement tips, plus a preventive exercise to balance the strength in your forearms.

 When you climb, the constant gripping action overworks the finger and wrist flexors in the front of your forearm.
 The repetitive action of constantly flexing your fingers and wrist can lead to degeneration of the tendons that insert into your inside elbow.
 In climbing, four common movements can lead to repetitive strain here: gripping with a flexed wrist, overusing slopers, overgripping, and letting your hips sag away from the wall.
 To combat these scenarios, grasp with a neutral wrist whenever possible, minimize the use of slopers, grip hard only at the crux (you need to save your mojo anyway!), and keep your center of mass over your toes.
 If you are mindful of your movement and adjust your technique, you can decrease the risk of injury significantly.